apache/openserverless-cli/docs/SSO.md

   ~ under the License.
   -->

-# SSO configuration ownership
+# Legacy embedded SSO configuration ownership

-`ops config sso keycloak --enable` manages the following configuration.
-The resource names can be changed with `--configmap`, `--secret`, `--statefulset`, and `--container`.
+The public `ops config sso` command is supplied by the task repository.
+The embedded `ops -config sso` form remains temporarily available for compatibility with already published scripts and installations.
+It manages the following configuration.
+Resource names can be changed with `--configmap`, `--secret`, `--statefulset`, and `--container`.

 ## Kubernetes resources